Creating a Memorable Guest Experience

 Discovery refers to today’s travelers’ thirst to experience and learn something new.
 In this age of the internet, it is easy for one to feel that one has pretty much seen it all.
 What is there that we can share with our guests that is new to them, that is revelatory.
 It may be as simple as an innovative use of a building material, the story of the artists who created the artwork, or a unique beverage or food item.
 Wellbeing is a result of the positive impact that the authentic experience of discovery within the revelatory experience has upon our emotional, spiritual, and physiological state.
 Remember, guests remember how they felt, not necessarily the details.
 We now understand the steps to attaining that feeling: authenticity enabling discovery, which fosters our wellbeing.

 To achieve this, one must have a process.
-I recommend Simon Sinek’s Golden Circle process.
+We recommend Simon Sinek’s Golden Circle process.
 Sinek’s Golden Circle starts with asking “why.”
 Let the answer to “why” lead to the “how” which leads us to the “what.”
 The “what” is then articulated through the design, services, and overall experience.
 The process of answering “why” and “how” to inform the “what” fosters authenticity and enables the creation of opportunities for discovery that contribute to our sense of wellbeing.

 Authenticity, discovery, and wellbeing – these three characteristics make for an experience that creates memorable feelings that builds a hotel’s enduring success.